Three former Pittsburgh Pirates players born on this date. Two were teammates on the 1927-28 teams, and they both played the same position.

-Grantham moved back to first base in 1928 and had a big season at the plate, hitting .323 with 85 RBIs and 93 runs scored, but it wasn’t his best year in Pittsburgh.
+Grantham moved back to first base in 1928, then had a big season at the plate, hitting .323 in 124 games, with 93 runs, 24 doubles, nine triples, ten homers, 85 RBIs, 59 walks, and an .894 OPS.
+That’s a strong OPS, but it wasn’t his best year in Pittsburgh.
 His shuffling around the field continued in 1929, getting most of his time at second base, while also seeing action in left field and first base.
 He posted a career high .987 OPS in 110 games that season, driving in 90 runs, scoring 85 times and drawing 93 walks.
-His best season at the plate may have been the 1930 season, which was a great year for offense in baseball.
-Grantham hit .324 with 81 walks and set career highs in RBIs (99), homers (18), triples (14) and runs scored with 120, which was the team high that season.
+He had 23 doubles, ten triples and 12 homers that season, to go along with a .307 average.
+His playing time that year was somewhat limited due to a knee injury and a sore shoulder.
+He batted just four times in the final 28 games of the season.
+His best season at the plate may have been the 1930 season, which was also a great year for offense in baseball.
+Grantham hit .324 over 146 games, with 34 doubles, 81 walks and he set career highs in triples (14), homers (18), RBIs (99) and runs (120), which was the team high that season.
+His .947 OPS was the second best of his career.
 He had a decent 1931 season, though he began to show a decline in his game.
-After hitting .305 with 91 runs scored in 127 games that year, Grantham was sold to the Cincinnati Reds.
-He still had one good season left in him, hitting .292 for the Reds in 1932.
+He batted .305 in 127 games that year, with 91 runs, 42 extra-base hits, 46 RBIs, 71 walks and an .851 OPS.
+Grantham was sold to the Cincinnati Reds on February 4, 1932.
+He still had one good season left in him, hitting .292 in 126 games for the 1932 Reds, with 81 runs, 41 extra-base hits, 39 RBIs, 56 walks and a .776 OPS.

 Joe Harris, first baseman for the 1927-28 Pirates.
 Although he lost years in the majors to WWI and a suspension from baseball, Harris had a pro career that lasted 24 years.
-He began in 1908 at 17 years old, playing for McKeesport of the Ohio-Penn League where he was teammates with former Pirates player Jock Menefee, who was 40 years old.
-The team also had Dots Miller, Ray Miller and Gus Getz, all future Pirates players.
-After playing semi-pro ball, Harris came back to pro ball in 1912.
-In 1913, he played for Bay City of the Class-D South Michigan League, where he hit .329 with 42 extra-base hits in 96 games.
-Harris made the majors for the first time in 1914, getting into two mid-season games with the New York Yankees, but the majority of the season was spent back with Bay City, where he hit .386 with 71 extra-base hits and 42 steals in 139 games.
-He moved up to Chattanooga of the Southern Association for the 1915-16 seasons and batted .258 with 45 extra-base hits his first year, followed by a .309 average and 43 extra-base hits in 141 games in 1916.
+He began in 1908 at 17 years old, playing for McKeesport of the Class-C Ohio-Penn League.
+He was teammates there with former Pirates player Jock Menefee, who was 23 years older than Harris.
+That team also had Dots Miller, Ray Miller and Gus Getz, all future Pirates players.
+Harris didn’t last long in pro ball during his first stint, just playing that one partial season.
+After playing semi-pro ball over the next three years, he came back to pro ball in 1912.
+He batted .316 that first year back, with 12 doubles and nine triples in 50 games for McKeesport (then a Class-D league).
+He also saw brief time just one step from the majors with Louisville of the Double-A American Association.
+He played for Bay City of the Class-D South Michigan League in 1913, where he had a .329 average and 42 extra-base hits in 96 games.
+Harris made the majors for the first time in 1914, when he got into two mid-season games with the New York Yankees.
+A majority of that season was spent back with Bay City, where he hit .386 in 139 games, with 135 runs, 39 doubles, 22 triples, ten homers and 42 steals, while posting a 1.079 OPS.
+He moved up to Chattanooga of the Class-A Southern Association for the 1915-16 seasons.
+He batted .258 in 1915, with 28 doubles, 15 triples and two homers in 155 games.
+That was followed by a .309 average over 141 games in 1916, with 20 doubles, 14 triples and nine homers.
 Harris made it back to the big leagues with the Cleveland Indians in 1917 as their regular first baseman.
-He hit .304 with 65 RBIs that first full season in the majors.
-He then missed the entire 1918 season due to the war, returning to the Indians at the end of June in 1919.
+He hit .304 during his first full season in the majors, with 40 runs, 22 doubles, 65 RBIs, 55 walks and a .783 OPS.
+He then missed the entire 1918 season due to the war, before returning to the Indians at the end of June in 1919.
 His baseball skills obviously did not suffer from the time off.
-In the last 62 games of that 1919 season, He hit .375 with 33 walks and 46 RBIs.
+In the last 62 games of that 1919 season, he had a .375 average, with 30 runs, 16 doubles, 46 RBIs, 33 walks and a .962 OPS.

-In 1920, he decided to sign with a semi-pro team after they offered him a much better deal than the Indians.
-That prompted the commissioner of baseball, Kenesaw Landis, to give Harris a lifetime ban from baseball.
+Harris decided to sign with a semi-pro team in 1920, after they offered him a much better deal than the Indians.
+He spent the 1920-21 seasons playing semi-pro ball.
+That contract jump prompted the commissioner of baseball, Kenesaw Landis, to give him a lifetime ban from baseball.
 The ban was lifted two years later by Landis, citing the service by Harris during WWI.
 Before he was reinstated, Harris was traded to the Boston Red Sox in a deal that included Stuffy McInnis, who Harris would cross paths with again.
-From 1922 until very early in 1925, he manned either first base or a corner outfield spot for Boston, hitting .315 with 209 RBIs in 402 games.
-Harris batted over .300 during all three full seasons in Boston, topping out at .339 in 1923, when he also set personal bests with 82 runs scored, 11 triples and 13 homers.
-The next year he set highs with 36 doubles and 77 RBIs, while matching his runs scored total from the previous year.
+From 1922 until very early in 1925, he manned either first base or a corner outfield spot for Boston, where he hit .315 in 402 games.
+He hit .316 in 1922, with 52 runs, 30 doubles, nine triples, six homers, 54 RBIs and an .842 OPS in 119 games.
+Harris batted over .300 during all three full seasons in Boston, topping out at .339 in 1923, when he also set personal bests with 82 runs scored, 11 triples, 13 homers and a total of 52 extra-base hits.
+He had a .925 OPS that season in 142 games, which was his high at the time, but a number he would eventually top.
+He set highs with 36 doubles and 77 RBIs in 1924, while matching his runs scored total high (82) set during the previous year.
+He put up a .301 average that year in 133 games, with 48 extra-base hits, a career high 81 walks and an .835 OPS.
 Harris received mild MVP support during the 1923-24 seasons, finishing 18th and 20th in the voting.

-Harris was traded to the Washington Senators in late April of 1925 and helped them to the World Series, where they faced the Pirates.
-He hit .440 in that series, collecting 11 hits, three homers and six RBIs, but the Pirates still pulled out the win in seven games.
-The first baseman for the Pirates during that series was the aforementioned Stuffy McInnis, whose name with come up again quickly.
-After hitting .307 in 1926 at the age of 35, Harris was put on waivers.
-He made it through the entire American League, so the Pirates were able to pick him up to replace McInnis.
-In 1927, Pittsburgh went back to the World Series for the second time in three years and Harris was a big part, hitting .326 with 73 RBIs in 139 games.
-He had a much different postseason in Pittsburgh, going 3-for-15 with one RBI and no runs scored.
-In 1928, he saw limited action but hit well, batting .391 in 16 games through June.
-On June 8th, he was dealt to the Brooklyn Robins (Dodgers) along with catcher Johnny Gooch, in exchange for catcher Charles Hargreaves.
-Harris played outfield for Brooklyn and did not hit well, batting .236 in 55 games.
-He returned to the minors the next year, playing three more seasons before retiring at 40 years old in 1931.
-In 970 Major League games, he had a .317 career average, with 516 RBIs, 461 runs scored and a .404 career on base percentage.
-Hal Reniff, a pitcher during the 1960s for the Yankees and New York Mets, is the nephew of Harris.
+Harris was traded to the Washington Senators in late April of 1925, then helped them to the World Series, where they faced the Pirates.
+He was hitting .158/.333/.421 in eight games with the Red Sox before the deal.
+He then played exactly 100 games for Washington that season, where he had a .323 average, with 60 runs, 42 extra-base hits, 59 RBIs and 51 walks, resulting in a 1.003 OPS.
+His .988 OPS for the whole season was his career high.
+He hit .440 in the World Series, collecting 11 hits, three homers and six RBIs, but the Pirates still pulled out the win in seven games.
+The first baseman for the Pirates during that series was the aforementioned Stuffy McInnis, whose name will come up again quickly.
+After hitting .307/.405/.486 over 92 games in 1926 at the age of 35, Harris was put on waivers by the Senators.
+He had 43 runs, 27 extra-base hits, 54 RBIs and a 37:9 BB/SO ratio.
+He made it through the entire American League on waivers, so the Pirates were able to pick him up to replace McInnis.
+Pittsburgh went back to the World Series for the second time in three years during the 1927 season.
+Harris was a big part of the team, hitting .326 in 139 games, with 57 runs, 41 extra-base hits, 73 RBIs, 48 walks and an .874 OPS.
+He had a much different postseason in Pittsburgh than he did against them two years earlier, going 3-for-15, with one RBI and no runs scored.